massalabs/massa-docs/testnet/install.rst

 From thyra (most simple installation)
 -------------------------------------

-If you wish to run a Massa node with a couple of clicks only, you can download thyra app (more info about thyra [here]) and activate the node-manager plugin.
+If you wish to run a Massa node with a couple of clicks only, you can download thyra app and activate the node-manager plugin.
 This will enable you to configure, install, start and even update a node using a simple graphical interface.
 For that, there are 5 steps to follow:

 1. Install thyra based on your OS